 Social media has made its way into arguably every aspect of our lives.
-People nowadays check social media before they sleep, and as soon as they wake up.
+People nowadays check social media before they sleep, and as soon as they wake up so your business needs to have a social media presence.
 It is not surprising that even when it comes to taking a vacation, social media plays a large role.
 With an increasing number of travel vloggers and reviews of tourist destinations on social media, it is difficult to stay offline.

 Everyone Wants to Be a Travel YouTuber